Skip to main content

 Step 3: Adopt process automation

 This step is the most involved, as there are some significant differences between the workflow and process automation component.
+Note that this guide assumes a full migration.
+If you need to approach the migration more slowly, take section Granular migration of workflows into account.

 1. First you will need to add the process-automation-component as an expansionResource to the project.